 Marathon Petroleum (MPC) Gains As Market Dips: What You Should Know

-Wall Street will be looking for positivity from MPC as it approaches its next earnings report date.
-This is expected to be January 29, 2020.
-On that day, MPC is projected to report earnings of $1.10 per share, which would represent a year-over-year decline of 54.36%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $29.80 billion, down 8.43% from the year-ago period.
+MPC will be looking to display strength as it nears its next earnings release, which is expected to be January 29, 2020.
+On that day, MPC is projected to report earnings of $1 per share, which would represent a year-over-year decline of 58.51%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $29.60 billion, down 9.05% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for MPC.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for MPC.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.76% higher.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 1.89% lower within the past month.
 MPC is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that MPC has a Forward P/E ratio of 7.62 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 10.94.
+Looking at its valuation, MPC is holding a Forward P/E ratio of 7.99.
+For comparison, its industry has an average Forward P/E of 11.26, which means MPC is trading at a discount to the group.

-We can also see that MPC currently has a PEG ratio of 0.63.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Oil and Gas - Refining and Marketing stocks are, on average, holding a PEG ratio of 1.57 based on yesterday's closing prices.
+Meanwhile, MPC's PEG ratio is currently 0.71.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Oil and Gas - Refining and Marketing stocks are, on average, holding a PEG ratio of 1.56 based on yesterday's closing prices.

 The Oil and Gas - Refining and Marketing industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 161, which puts it in the bottom 37% of all 250+ industries.
+This group has a Zacks Industry Rank of 221, putting it in the bottom 14% of all 250+ industries.

 Click to get this free report